ibm-cloud-docs/natural-language-understanding/custom-class.md

 ## Creating classifications model training data
 {: #create-classification-training-data}

 Create and train a custom classifications model using the Natural Language Understanding training API.
-You can also use [this example Python notebook](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/natural-language-understanding/custom_classifications_example.ipynb) that shows how to create and train a classifications model.
+You can use [this example Python notebook](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/natural-language-understanding/custom_classifications_introduction.ipynb) that shows how to create a classifications model, or the [more advanced notebook](https://github.com/watson-developer-cloud/doc-tutorial-downloads/blob/master/natural-language-understanding/custom_classifications_training_and_tuning_advice.ipynb) that shows how to train and fine-tune your classifications model.

 ### Training data in JSON format